Albert Stubbins: Career

-In 1946 he was signed by Liverpool for a then club record of £12,500.
-Stubbins had also been approached by Liverpool's closest rivals, Everton, and he settled the decision with a toss of the coin.
-He made an immediate impact at the club: making his debut on 14 September 1946 in a league match at Burnden Park he scored an 82nd-minute goal as the Reds left it late to claim a 3–1 victory over Bolton Wanderers.

-Following his move to Liverpool, Stubbins scored 28 goals (24 league goals) in the 1946–47 season (making him joint top scorer with Jack Balmer) helping Liverpool to win the League Championship, their first in 24 years.
-Stubbins also scored 24 goals the following season.
-Although a contractual dispute in the 1948–49 season limited his appearances for the Merseyside club, he then helped Liverpool reach the 1950 FA Cup Final, the first time Liverpool had appeared at Wembley.
+Making his Liverpool debut on 14 September 1946 in a league match at Burnden Park, Stubbins made an immediate impact when he scored an 82nd-minute goal as the Reds left it late to claim a 3–1 victory over Bolton Wanderers.
+Playing in a team that included prolific winger Billy Liddell and a future manager of the club, left-half Bob Paisley, Stubbins scored 28 goals (24 league goals) in the 1946–47 season (making him joint top scorer with Jack Balmer) helping Liverpool to win the League Championship, their first since 1923.
+Stubbins also top scored outright with 24 goals the following season.
+Although a contractual dispute in the 1948–49 season limited his appearances for the Merseyside club, he then helped Liverpool reach the 1950 FA Cup final, the first time Liverpool had appeared at Wembley with their previous Cup Final appearance in 1914 taking place before Wembley was built.
 However, they lost to Arsenal by two goals to nil.
+An immensely popular figure during his seven years at Anfield, Stubbins was the recipient of a famous chant from Liverpool supporters: 'A-L-B-E-R-T, Albert Stubbins is the man for me!'

 On 18 October 1950, at Blackpool's Bloomfield Road, Stubbins netted five goals in the Football League's 6–3 victory over the Irish League in an exhibition match.

-Injuries forced him to retire in 1953, having scored 83 goals in 178 appearances, or 1 every 2.1 games.
+He made his final appearance for Liverpool at Stoke City in January 1953 aged 33 before injuries forced him to retire that year, having scored 83 goals in 178 appearances for the club, or 1 every 2.1 games.
 Despite his club success, he played for the England only once, in an unofficial international against Wales in 1945, a game England lost 1–0.